-Since 2013 I’ve been a Lecturer in Audio and Music Technology in the AudioLab, Department of Electronics, University of York.
+I’m a Senior Lecturer in Audio and Music Technology in the AudioLab, Department of Electronic Engineering, University of York.

 I first started working in the Audio Lab in 2003 as a Research Associate on a variety of projects – mostly related to singing voice and technology.
 You can find out more about my research projects here.

 In 2014 I completed my doctoral studies – researching into singing performance and virtual acoustics – centring on the Virtual Singing Studio, as a means to explore how singing performance changes in different acoustic environments.

 I have over 25 years’ experience as an arts and events project manager: I’ve lead a number of performances, events and projects which encourage arts and science/engineering collaboration such as Netvotech, I Hear Too, Space-Net and more recently I Hear Too: Live – II commissioned as part of the Dafx 2012 conference.